rasel-rz/experiment-runner/README.md

 To select a variation or create a new one, run `npm run select`.

-You can add the chrome extension (.crx) from root directory and toggle it to run the experiment.
+You can add the chrome extension (.zip) from root directory and toggle it to run the experiment.

 If you don't prefer chrome, then the following script should be added to your site to run the experiment.
 You can do that using different extension like [TamperMonkey](https://www.tampermonkey.net/) or [User JS & CSS](https://tenrabbits.github.io/user-js-css-docs/).